 You can find the recipe here:

-Which food is traditionally eaten at the beginning of Iftar?
+Which food is traditionally eaten at the Iftar?

 Dates, a nutrient packed food that is not only delicious, comes in a lot of variety and can be stuffed with some delicious nuts and dairy like cream.